flaviusb/talks/vm/intro.md

     - This has a similar impact to mandating TCO in the language spec, in that it makes certain things guaranteed to be feasable
     - But, because this is under program control it also ends up with a very different approach to eg Meta-Tracing

+The details together lead in very different directions
+- We can get functorial modules
+  - Quantifiers + MOP
+  - No 'classloader shenanigans' or w/e to have different versions of the 'same' package, namespaces, unloading etc

 More prior art
 - The Interpreter Tower, Kuro/Shiro, Intercession etc
 - Metatracing VMs